kedacore/keda-docs/content/docs/2.9/migration.md

 **Kafka**
  - `authMode` property was replaced with `sasl` and `tls` properties.
 Please refer [documentation](../scalers/apache-kafka/#authentication-parameters) for Kafka Authentication Parameters details.
+ - `tls` and `sasl` properties were moved to `TriggerAuthentication` metadata and no longer required to read from Kubernetes Secret.
+Please refer [documentation](../scalers/apache-kafka/#authentication-parameters) for Kafka Authentication Parameters details.

 **RabbitMQ**